Tom Crabtree: New Orleans Saints

 Crabtree signed with New Orleans Saints on October 7, 2014, after tight end try outs were conducted on the same day, with Crabtree getting the nod from the team.
 He was released on October 18, 2014, but was re-signed to the active roster two days later on October 20.
 He was eventually released again on October 24.
 Although he was released from the active roster prior to game days, Crabtree still collected his weekly paycheck for participating in the practices of the several weeks he was with the Saints.

 Retirement

 On April 30, 2015, Crabtree announced his retirement from football.

 Personal life

 He married Chelsea Crabtree on June 28, 2009.
-They have a son, Bryce Thomas Crabtree, born October 14, 2010, and a daughter, Delaynie May Crabtree, born April 29, 2012.
+They have a son, Bryce, born October 14, 2010, and a daughter, Delaynie May, born April 29, 2012.
 He and his wife are active in raising funds and awareness for juvenile diabetes and for the Juvenile Diabetes Research Foundation.
 Tom is a massive Ohio State fan, having been born in Columbus.

 In 2016, he appeared in a short promotional video produced by eighth-graders of Bloom-Carroll Middle School (his junior-high alma mater) to help boost yearbook sales.

-On November 30, 2016, he became a recurring guest on the podcast Pardon My Take, hosted by Dan "Big Cat" Katz and another person believed to be Marlins Woman.
+On November 30, 2016, he became a recurring guest on the podcast Pardon My Take, hosted by Dan "Big Cat" Katz and PFT Commenter.